DEKHTIARJonathan/Born2Data/content/articles/deeplearninginstall-Part1-Nvidia-CUDA-CuDNN.md

 ```

 ---
-##### A. NVIDIA Drivers:
+### A. NVIDIA Drivers:

-Lets remove first everything that point to any existing nvidia installation:
+First of all, we will install the latest Nvidia drivers.
+In order to have a fresh-start, let us be sure that there exists to previous nvidia software on the machine:

 ```bash
 sudo apt-get remove nvidia*